-The objects of this Local Union shall be in general the objects of the Service Employees International Union.
+The objectives of this Local Union shall be in general the objectives of the Service Employees International Union.

 - To seek, organize, and unite all workers, eligible for membership herein, for their mutual advancement, both social and economic.